dbalatero/SkyRocket.spoon/README.md

   -- Which modifiers to hold to move a window? moveModifiers = {'cmd', 'shift'},

+  -- Which mouse button to hold to move a window? moveMouseButton = 'left',

   -- Which modifiers to hold to resize a window? resizeModifiers = {'ctrl', 'shift'},

+  -- Which mouse button to hold to resize a window? resizeMouseButton = 'left',
 })
 ```

 ### Moving

-To move a window, hold your `moveModifiers` down, then click and drag a window.
+To move a window, hold your `moveModifiers` down, then click `moveMouseButton` and drag a window.

 ### Resizing

-To resize a window, hold your `resizeModifiers` down, then click and drag a window.
+To resize a window, hold your `resizeModifiers` down, then click `resizeMouseButton` and drag a window.

 ### Disabling move/resize for apps